The Infinitesimal Phase Response Curves of Oscillators in Piecewise Smooth Dynamical Systems: Discussion

 \subsection{\ympe{Related Literature}}

 \pt{Saltation matrices, or closely related constructions, appear in the analysis of phase response curves in a handful of papers that we now review.}

-\pt{We first derived the general form of the jump condition for the infinitesimal phase response curve of a continuous limit cycle trajectory in arbitrary dimensions in \cite{Park2013MSThesis} without reference to saltation matrix methods.
-Subsequently, }\ympe{\cite{shirasaka2017phase} used the saltation matrix to account for jumps in the iPRC for general hybrid systems, allowing for discontinuous solutions.
-The derivation in \cite{shirasaka2017phase} reformulates the classic phase reduction approach of Kuramoto \cite{KuramotoBook} as a Filipov system, allowing the application of classic nonsmooth theory.
+\pt{We first derived the general form of the jump condition for the infinitesimal phase response curve of a continuous limit cycle trajectory in arbitrary dimensions in \cite{park2013infinitesimal} without reference to saltation matrix methods.
+Subsequently, }\ympe{\cite{shirasaka2017phase} used the saltation matrix to account for jumps in the iPRC for general hybrid systems, allowing for discontinuous solutions. \yp{In fact, our result is similar and complementary to \cite{shirasaka2017phase}.
+In \cite{shirasaka2017phase} and the present study, we require differentiability of the isochron excluding boundaries, and directional differentiability of the isochron within boundaries.
+This property is shown to be true in \cite{shirasaka2017phase}, justifying Assumptions \ref{a:limit_cycle}--\ref{a:direct_deriv}.
+The studies diverge at this point: \cite{shirasaka2017phase} reformulates the classic phase reduction approach of Kuramoto \cite{KuramotoBook} as a Filippov system, allowing the application of classic nonsmooth theory.
 They then analyze the effects of weak, periodic forcing on oscillator entrainment.
-In contrast, our derivation of the jump matrix $M$ and its relation to the saltation matrix \pt{employs} a first principles approach \pt{independent of the} classic nonsmooth theory.
-Moreover, our applications include examples of weakly coupled oscillators (as opposed to periodically forced oscillators), and we provide a \pt{rudimentary} derivation of the interaction function \eqref{eq:phase_diff} for weakly coupled oscillators with Filipov dynamics.
+Our derivation of the jump matrix $M$ and its relation to the saltation matrix \pt{employs} a first principles approach \pt{independent of the} classic nonsmooth theory.
+We then consider examples of weakly coupled oscillators (as opposed to periodically forced oscillators), and we provide a \pt{rudimentary} derivation of the interaction function \eqref{eq:phase_diff} for weakly coupled oscillators with Filippov dynamics.}}

 Other results that derive iPRCs or use the saltation matrix to determine stability of coupled oscillators cover special cases (the most common cases are a combination of planar systems, piecewise linear systems, and relaxation oscillators). \pt{In cases in which the vector field is continuous across the switching boundary (but not differentiable across it) the saltation and jump matrices are trivial, and can be neglected.
 This situation holds in the original piecewise linear version of the Fitzhugh-Nagumo model studied by McKean \cite{McKean1970AdvMath} and later incorporated into network models \cite{Coombes:2008:SIADS}.}